tuneinsight/lattigo/ckks/README.md

 - {14, 438, 3.2}
 - {15, 881, 3.2}

 Setting parameters for CKKS is much more application dependant than for BFV.
 This is why default parameters might not be of much use.
 We however provide a set of default params for CKKS ensuring 128 bit security.
-The user might want to use different values in the modulie chain optimized for a specific application.
-As long as the total modulus is equal or below the above values, the scheme will provite a security of 128 bits.
+The user might want to use different values in the moduli chain optimized for a specific application.
+As long as the total modulus is equal or below the above values for a given logN, the scheme will provite a security of 128 bits.